 These are the hands that give me strength when I need it and continue to encourage me to pursue my dreams, and comfort me through difficult times.

 Lastly, even when wrinkled and aged, these are the hands that will still be reaching for mine, still giving me the same unspoken tenderness with just a touch.

-9. "The Universe Prayer" by Unknown
+9. "The Cherokee Prayer" by Unknown